freseco/pyerir/README.md

 - [ ] Source code refactoring.
 - [ ] Improve of readme file.
 - [ ] Transparencies in windows menu.
+- [ ] Create a requirements.txt with only needed dependencies.
 - [ ] Create logo of the app.
 - [ ] Add opcions of mute and poweroff in remote control when it is in "list channel" mode.
 - [ ] Show menu for list of channels group.